w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

 ## Table with an offset column of header cells
 {:.ex}

 In this table, the row header cells are in the second rather than in the first column.
-The approach is very similar to the examples above: The scope of the heading cells in the top row is set to `col`.
+The approach is very similar to the examples above: The scope of the header cells in the top row is set to `col`.
 By using the `row` value for `scope` assigns the header cells in the second column to data cells on the left and the right of the individual header cell.

 {::nomarkdown}
 <%= sample_start %>